-The Group has concentration of credit risks with exposure limited to certain customers and a reputable bank.
-Top two customers which are departments of the government of the Hong Kong Special Administrative Region amounting to HK\$91,335,000 (2019: HK\$122,974,000) comprised approximately 86% (2019: 89%) of the Group's trade receivables as at 31 December 2020.
+The Group has concentration of credit risks with exposure limited to certain customers.
+Top two customers which are departments of the government of the Hong Kong Special Administrative Region amounting to HK\$91,924,000 (2020: HK\$91,335,000) comprised approximately 77% (2020: 86%) of the Group's trade receivables at 31 December 2021.
 The management of the Group closely monitors the subsequent settlement of the customers.
 In this regard, the management of the Group considers that the Group's credit risk is significantly reduced.